joshbegley/nyt-latest/README.md

 **Musk Expresses ‘Regret’ Over His Criticisms of Trump**\
-`President Trump and Elon Musk traded social media barbs last week after the two had a public falling out.
-Mr. Trump has said he has no interest in repairing the relationship with his former adviser.`\
+`President Trump and Elon Musk traded social media barbs last week.
+Mr. Trump has said that he has no interest in repairing the relationship with his former adviser.`\
 https://nytimes.com/2025/06/11/business/elon-musk-trump-feud.html

 **Marines to Join National Guard Troops Protecting ICE Agents in Los Angeles**\